Birth Control For Teens: 9 Most Effective Options

-- In a few cases you may experience serious side effects such as migraine, stroke, blood clots, etc.
+- In a few cases, you may experience serious side effects such as migraine, stroke, blood clots, etc.

 2. Birth Control Implant

 It is more than 99% successful.
 The implant is a flexible plastic and a thin piece like that of matchstick’s size.
 It has a female sex hormone.
-Doctor will place the implant under the skin of your upper arm.
+The doctor will place the implant under the skin of your upper arm.
 This is a form of a long-term contraceptive.
 It is very efficient and useful as it does not need replacement until 3 years.

 - So, you do not have to remember to do anything for 3 years and yet stay protected from an unplanned pregnancy.

-- The implant contains progestin hormone.
+- The implant contains the progestin hormone.
 This hormone is responsible to prevent the ovary from releasing an egg.